d-roho/CSGOPredictor/README.md

 Current Bugs/Tasks

--> Exceptions Handling -

--> Better Pause and Play functionality (use keystroke detector, not KeyboardInterrupt)
+-> Better Pause and Play functionality - automatic pause-play (during times when a live match is not being spectated) handled using exceptions (use keystroke detector, not KeyboardInterrupt)

 -> Basic GUI